Authentura/rust-collection-macros/README.md

+**_Disclaimer:_** _This is intended for internal template use but feel free to use.
+It is unlikely feature additions will be merged unless we would like to add it ourselves._

 This is just a small repository that contains simple macros for creating maps and sets of differing types and backends.